6.0L Power Stroke Turbocharger Diagnostics

 Note - values may not be applicable to trucks with aftermarket intake and/or exhaust systems.

-In addition, a minimum 22 psi MGP should be recorded at 3,300 rpm in 3rd gear under WOT (wide open throttle).
+If EBP is not within spec, replace/clean the EBP sensor and repeat the test.
+Additionally, a minimum 22 psi MGP should be recorded at 3,300 rpm in 3rd gear under WOT (wide open throttle).
 If recorded values do not fall within spec, the VGT system is not functioning properly.
 Disassembly and cleaning of the VGT components is advised.
-If EBP is not within spec, replace/clean the EBP sensor and repeat the test.

 • Disconnect both negative battery cables.